-Practice sessions are normally closed to spectators and there is a very sound reason for this.
+Practice sessions are normally closed to spectators.
 These sessions are the equivalent of a teacher's classroom and there is real, quality instruction taking place.
 Interruptions and interference to a student-athlete's concentration and focus in practice cannot be allowed any more than a disruption would be tolerated in an academic setting.
 Education in any setting cannot be compromised.